tbuskey/sandboxed-containers-operator/docs/DEVELOPMENT.md

 ### Create Custom Operator Catalog

 Create a new `CatalogSource` yaml.
-Replace `user` with your quay.io user and `version` with the operator version.
+Replace `user` with your quay.io user and `version` with the operator VERSION from the Makefile

 ```
 cat > my_catalog.yaml <<EOF